akwick/gotcha/Readme.md

 We have several tests which ensure some functionality of our analysis.
-The results are available via [Jenkins](https://envisage.ifi.uio.no:8080/jenkins/view/Vs-dev/job/GoRETech/) Are more detailed descriptions about running tests on your machine are in tests.md
+The results are available via [Jenkins](https://envisage.ifi.uio.no:8080/jenkins/view/Vs-dev/job/GoRETech/) Are more detailed descriptions about running tests on your machine are in the file [*tests.md*](https://github.com/akwick/gotcha/blob/master/tests.md)

 # Debug the program